niktay/niktay.github.io/_posts/2021-03-21-linectf21-babycrypto1.md

       \end{cases}
 $$

-Let's approach this problem by zooming in on the part we are most interested in, the command.
+Lets approach this problem by zooming in on the part we are most interested in, the command.

 ```python
 token = b64encode(get_random_bytes(AES.block_size*10))[:AES.block_size*10]